justeattakeaway/pie/.changeset/tiny-crabs-add.md

 "@justeattakeaway/pie-icons": minor
 ---

-[Updated] - icons to use accessibility attributes
+[Changed] - icons to use accessibility attributes